isabella232/experience-manager-xml-documentation-learn.en/help/tutorials/web-editor/native-pdf-web-editor.md

 2. In the Repository panel, open the DITA map file in **Map View**.

 3. In the **Output** tab, click **Presets** to view the Preset panel.
-To create/configure an output preset, see [Create a PDF output preset](#create-output-preset).
+To create or configure an output preset, see [Create a PDF output preset](#create-output-preset).
 4. To save your settings, click the **Save All** ![save all](assets/SaveFloppy_icon.svg) icon in the upper-left corner of the standard toolbar in the Output view.
 5. Click the **Generate Preset** ![generate preset](assets/generate-output.svg) icon on the top bar.
 You can view a progress bar next to the selected output preset in the Output Presets panel.